Skip Ribbon Commands

 The Community of Portuguese-speaking Countries (CPLP - Comunidade dos Países de Língua Portuguesa) is the prime multilateral forum for forging stronger bonds of cooperation among its members.
 It comprises a population of over 230 million inhabitants and has a total area of 10,742,000 km².

-Created on 17 July 1996, the Community of Portuguese-speaking Countries has legal personality and financial autonomy.
+Established on 17 July 1996, the Community of Portuguese-Speaking Countries (CPLP) comprises nine member states – Angola, Brazil, Cape Verde, Guinea-Bissau, Equatorial Guinea, Mozambique, Portugal, São Tomé and Príncipe, and Timor-Leste – and has legal personality and financial autonomy.

 // The organisation’s general goals: